blak3r/treadspan/README.md

 ## Contributors Welcome

-- Port ios mobile app to android.
+- Would love some donations, spent at least $200 on an IOS Developer Account to publish to appstore, and evaluating hardware options.
+(Not to mention probably 50 hours of development)
-- If someone wants to setup a store to sell the programmed hardware / assembled serial port version, be my guest!
+- Port the iOS App to Android.
+(AI tools should be able to do most of it)
-- Looking for donations, to pay for the the $99/year apple developer program so I can release app.
+- The serial port version is likely out of reach for someone who has never used a breadboard before.
+If someone wants to create a store and sell assembled hardware, i'll gladly link you!
 - Someone to document the full process of getting XCode setup, a developer certificate, how to put the phone into developer mode.

-## Get in touch
+## Get Help / Support

-The best way to get in touch is to go to the issues section and create an issue.
+If you have a question go here: https://github.com/blak3r/treadspan/discussions If you want to report a bug go here: https://github.com/blak3r/treadspan/issues

 ## FAQS